-The complete Official Statement for the Commonwealth State Office Building project may be obtained from the NRMSIR and can be found on the Internet at:
+The complete Official Statement for the Commonwealth State Office Building project may be obtained from the Municipal Securities Rulemaking Board's Electronic Municipal Market Access ("EMMA") website at:

 http://emma.msrb.org/ER1080545.pdf

 2015 Next Generation Kentucky Information Highway project.
 The Next Generation Kentucky Information Highway System (the "System") is a statewide network for internet access consisting of electronic equipment, fiber cable, outside plant installations, building facilities, interface equipment, network services and customer services that is designated to upgrade the services available to its core users, as well as develop a state-wide middle-mile network with excess capacity that can deliver reliable, high-speed internet connectivity throughout Kentucky to stimulate economic activity.
 The Kentucky Communications Network Authority ("KCNA") and its Board manage and oversee the System.